zhimin-z/awesome-awesome-artificial-intelligence/README.md

 **Awesome Awesome Artificial Intelligence** contains many awesome topics closely related to artificial intelligence.

-Additionally, we provide a [search toolkit](https://huggingface.co/spaces/zhiminy/awesome-awesome-artificial-intelligence-search) that helps you quickly navigate through the awesome lists.
+We also provide a [search toolkit](https://huggingface.co/spaces/zhiminy/awesome-awesome-artificial-intelligence-search) that helps you quickly navigate the awesome lists.

 _If you want to contribute to this list (please do), welcome to [propose a pull request](https://github.com/zhimin-z/awesome-awesome-artificial-intelligence/fork)._

-_If you have any suggestions, critiques, or questions regarding this list, welcome to [raise an issue](https://github.com/zhimin-z/awesome-awesome-artificial-intelligence/issues/new)._
+_If you have suggestions, critiques, or questions regarding this list, welcome to [raise an issue](https://github.com/zhimin-z/awesome-awesome-artificial-intelligence/issues/new)._

 Also, a listed repository should be excluded if: